pbsmyth/command-line/lessons.md

 # What we've learned

 You've made it through your introduction to the command line!
 By now, you have experienced some of the power of communicating with your computer using text commands.
-The basic steps you learned today will help as you move forward through the week—you'll work with the command line interface to set up your [version control with git](https://github.com/DHRI-Curriculum/git) and you'll have your text editor open while [writing python scripts](https://github.com/DHRI-Curriculum/python) and building basic websites with [HTML and CSS](https://github.com/DHRI-Curriculum/html-css).
+The basic steps you learned today will help as you'll further your digital skills.
+For example, you might work with the command line interface to set up your [version control with git](https://github.com/DHRI-Curriculum/git) or you'll have your text editor open while [writing python scripts](https://github.com/DHRI-Curriculum/python) or building basic websites with [HTML and CSS](https://github.com/DHRI-Curriculum/html-css).

 Now is a good time to do a quick review!